Cavender-Bares-Lab/Data-management-lab/docs/protocols/pigment_extraction.md

 ##### **For 1:1 Dilution:**

     1. Add an additional 200 µL 80% Acetone.

     2. Add an additional 600 µL 100% Acetone.

 ##### **Notes:**

     •   Test samples: Reuse syringes, syringe filters and needles after rinsing with Acetone
     •   Real samples:
         •   Always use new needles
         •   Syringe can be rinsed with Acetone, use 1 for each sequence (ca. 15 samples)
         •   Use 1-2 syringe filter for each sequence (ca. 15 samples) if not contaminated

 ##### **Mass based estimates: dry weight**

-    •   determine wet weight of additional hole punches from the same sample as in step 1 (use 1 hole punch for analysis, keep 2 spares in freezer, weigh the rest)
+    •   Determine wet weight of additional hole punches from the same sample as in step 1 (use 1 hole punch for analysis, keep 2 spares in freezer, weigh the rest)
-    •   place into coin envelopes and put into drying oven at 65 degrees for 48 h
+    •   Place into coin envelopes and put into drying oven at 65 degrees for 48 h
-    •   weigh (dry mass) and calculate calibration (samples should be similar, avoid veins!)
+    •   Weigh (dry mass) and calculate calibration (samples should be similar, avoid veins!)
-    •   determine dry mass for analyzed samples based on equation
+    •   Determine dry mass for analyzed samples based on equation

 ##### **Area based estimates: content**

-    •   calculate disc area: 2015…28.27 mm2
+    •   Calculate disc area: 2015 -> 28.27 mm2
-    •   if no disc: use mm grid as weighing paper and take picture
+    •   If no disc: use mm grid as weighing paper and take picture
     •   Image J for area calculations